KobeLemon/learn-docker-kl/Notes/Docker and Kubernetes - The Big Picture/containers-primer.md

 - This is strong because it's all contained within one location, but it's bad because if you need to make any change, you are changing the entire massive program and you could easily break something.
 The only way to fix something is to bring the entire app down until you fix it, and it might take a long time, which is not ideal especially for a business.

 - This is where **cloud native** and **microservices** are great because they break the program into small pieces.
 Any changes are made to only the related microservice(s) and it will update wherever that piece is used.
 Only the item being changed needs to be down for changes.

-## Recap&colon;

-- Using one server for one app took too long, cost too much, and resulted in a lot of waste.

-- VMWare allowed multiple apps to run on one server.

-- Containers came along which does not use nearly as much bloatware as VMs so they are faster, cheaper, and give us better utilization.

-- You can use Containers like VMs, for example Docker Inc. has a program called "**Modernize Traditional Apps**" where you shift old legacy apps into containers.
-This works, but it's like using a swiss army knife to only cut paper&colon; sure it works, but you aren't utilizing the knife effectively and the rest of the tools are wasted.

-- While containers are very useful and used in te majority, containers won't entirely replace VMs or even mainframes.
-Sometimes certain people prefer VMs/mainframes, sometimes it's way too much work to port over to containers, etc.